-I joined Facebook relatively late, in December 2011, because it was semi-mandatory for me at the time (I’m looking at you, Dumppi).
-I didn’t see true value in the platform before that, and frankly, even during these three years I hardly used it besides the groups-feature (that I originally joined FB for).
+I joined Facebook relatively late, in December 2011, and even then only because it was semi-mandatory for me at the time.
+I didn’t see true value in the platform before that, and frankly, even during those three years I had an account, I hardly used it besides the groups-feature (that I originally joined FB for).
 Following brands’ pages would have been convenient, but as we all know, only a tiny percent of users actually see companies’ updates, whether sponsored or not.
-Throw in the mix the continuously piling issues of Facebook’s notorious spying behaviour, and for me the platform became just repulsive.
+Throw in the mix the continuously piling issues of Facebook’s notorious spying behavior, and for me the platform became just repulsive.
 For more info on how Facebook stomps on your privacy, check this must-read article “Get Your Loved Ones Off Facebook” by Salim Virani.

 So this month the long-awaited opportunity finally rose for me (i.e. all responsibilities for different groups & associations were over) to delete my account.
 Turns out Facebook doesn’t want to let you go easily.

 From your Security settings, you only get presented with the option to deactivate your account.
 This is not the same thing as deleting your account.

 I couldn’t find a direct link to deleting my account from anywhere, so I head out Help section.
 Simple search “delete account” luckily brought relevant results, but oh boy, the way they presented that information: